-Chopped Steak with Bacon and Mushroom Gravy ~ a cozy and comforting supper with a Scandinavian vibe perfect for hunkering down on a chilly night.
+Chopped Steak with Bacon and Mushroom Gravy is a cozy and comforting supper with a Scandinavian vibe ~ perfect for hunkering down on a chilly night.
 These easy hamburger steaks are simmered in a rich mushroom gravy that lures everybody to the table!

-This meal is straight from Mormor’s kitchen.
-Mormor, is the Scandinavian word for maternal grandmother, and it’s associated with all thing comforting and delicious.
+Mormor is the Danish word for maternal grandmother, and it’s associated with all thing comforting and delicious.
 I’m inspired by all kinds of Scandinavian food these days, and this is a perfect example of how the traditional recipes from that region are perfect for our fall and winter seasons.

 When I think of traditional Scandinavian cooking I think of food that is focused on meats and fish, accented with root vegetables and potatoes, and lots of whole grains.
 I think of deep flavors that don’t rely on spices, but rather on cooking techniques that bring out and layer the natural flavors in the ingredients.
 That’s very much the case with this recipe, where the ingredients are cooked, in stages, in the same pan, and the flavor builds with each step.

-The funny thing is that because her blog is in Danish, I had to get google translate to help me out so I could make this meal.
-Let me tell you, if you need a laugh, check out the translation that I got…the title, Chopsticks with Mushroom Sauce and Bacon, tipped me off that I was in for some detective work if I was going to make this.
+I found the recipe on a Danish blog, and had to get google translate to help me out so I could bring this delicious meal to life.
+The title translated to Chopsticks with Mushroom Sauce and Bacon, and tipped me off that I was in for some detective work if I was going to make it.
 Luckily comfort food speaks a universal language, and a good photo is worth a thousand words anyway, so I got the gist.

 - 1/3 cup heavy cream